 Some "last resort" control system.
 I used an old GSM phone.

 A computer with mike and speaker and the appropriate software.

 The two computers are linked by a Virtual Private Network (VPN) over the internet.
 This ensures that you, and only you, can access your radio.
 Very important to comply with licence conditions (doesn't matter if it's just a receiver of course).

 On the remote computer you run a serial-port server program which allows the rig to be controlled over the VPN as if it were on your home network.
 You must also run a VOIP program which sets up a two-way audio link between the operator and the radio.
 Additional remote control facilities for switching aerials etc can be added as desired.

 The most convenient VPN software is Hamachi from Logmein.
-The basic version is free and does everything you want.
+The basic version is free (sadly no longer available) and does everything you want.

 G4ZLP has a great range of control cables and interfaces to connect your radio to your computer if you don't want to build your own.